Computer Science Program

 Students should also try to complete MA161A/B College Algebra & Trigonometry OR MA165 Precalculus while at GCC.
 Otherwise, it is recommended to take these courses during the summer prior to entering UOG for Year 3 of the program as the prerequisite for MA203 Calculus I.

-If not completed at GCC
+If not taken at GCC:

 Course |